Dragnet (1947 film): Plot summary

-When Geoffrey speaks to the British consul he finds out that Rodine was killed a few days ago, long before the flight took place.
-Thus, the police still has no clue as to whom was found dead on the beach.
+When Geoffrey speaks to the British consul, he finds out that Rodine was killed a few days ago, long before the flight took place.
+Thus, the police still have no clue as to who was found dead on the beach.

 Geoffrey and the flight attendant go on a search for the supposed seaplane that could have been used to pick up the jewels from the surface.
 They find that a pilot named Joe King has flown a plane with Rodine out to sea to retrieve the jewels.
 When they later meet the strange woman from the beach, the flight attendant identifies her as one Irene Trilling, who was also a passenger on the same flight as the man pretending to be Mr. Rodine.

 Irene runs off again, but her friend is another passenger from the flight, whose name is Frank Farrington.
-When they talk to the pilot, he finally identifies the man posing as Mr. Rodine as Louis Gannet, a known criminal and con artist.
+When they talk to the pilot, he finally identifies the man posing as Mr. Rodine as Louis Gannet, a known criminal and confidence game artist.
 King also tells them that he witnessed Farrington kill Gannet after they had retrieved the jewels.
 Farrington then seemed to believe that King had taken the jewels from Gannet.

-Since neither Farrington not King has the jewels, someone else must have taken them.
+Since neither Farrington nor King has the jewels, someone else must have taken them.
 Geoffrey guesses that the beachcomber might have found them together with the life jacket, and goes back to the shack to look.
 He finds the jewels hidden in a lobster tank and takes them with him to Anne, the flight attendant, who has gone to find Irene and Farrington.

-Farrington suspects that Gannet and Irene were trying to trick him, and he shoots and kills Irene before Geoffrey and Anne arrives.
+Farrington suspects that Gannet and Irene were trying to trick him, and he shoots and kills Irene before Geoffrey and Anne arrive.
 He also tries to kill Geoffrey, but he is saved by Blake, an undercover policeman who has posed as a drunk and kept an eye on the Briton during the investigation.